coffeenotfound/milkflasks/README.md

 A little mod that adds flasks of milk which hastily cure one random potion effect.
 Useful when in a pinch.

 # Developing
-For Eclipse run `./gradlew eclipse`, then import as an existant Gradle project.
+For Eclipse run `./gradlew eclipse`, then import as an existing Gradle project.

 Launch configurations can be generated with `./gradlew genEclipseRuns` and then be imported with `File > Import... > Run/Debug > Launch Configurations`, but note that running them does